 - Our parish and diocesan organizations and ministries are composed of dedicated, God-fearing people.
 Our parishioners contribute dynamically to the life of our parish community and in the local and regional community.
 We do not neglect the poor and needy, nor do we ignore the commandment of Christ to preach the Gospel to all “who have ears to hear.”

 - Doing what we can, we persistently strive to be ever more faithful disciples in both hearing the Word of God and in obeying Him.

 We celebrate the Liturgy according to the Byzantine Melkite rite and are fully part of the worldwide Catholic Church in communion with the leadership of Pope Francis, of our Patriarch Joseph Absi, and of the Synod of Bishops of the Melkite Greek-Catholic Church.
 Melkites in the United States form a single diocese, the Melkite Eparchy of Newton, led by our bishop, the Most Rev. François Beyrouti.

-The Divine Liturgy is offered every week at St. Ann Church on Saturday at 5 p.m. and Sunday at 10 a.m.
+The Divine Liturgy is offered every week at St. Ann Church on Saturday at 5 p.m. and Sunday at 8:00 a.m. in Spanish, and at 10 a.m.
 Information on other events is announced in our parish bulletins and through this web site.